Syed Atiqul Haq: Life and education

-Dr Haq was born in Chittagong, Bangladesh.
+Haq was born in Chittagong, Bangladesh.
 He passed MBBS from Chittagong Medical College.
 He then completed the FCPS (Medicine) degree from Bangladesh College of Physicians and Surgeons.
 He was awarded Fellowship of the Royal College of Physicians of Edinburgh in 2003 and International Fellowship of the American College of Rheumatology in 2005.
+He currently works as a Rheumatology & Medicine Specialist at Bangabandhu Sheikh Mujib Medical University.

 Achievements

-Dr. Haq was the Head of the department of medicine from 2009–2012 in Bangabandhu Sheikh Mujib Medical University, Dhaka.
+Haq was the head of the department of medicine from 2009 to 2012 at Bangabandhu Sheikh Mujib Medical University, Dhaka.
 He has edited several international journals on rheumatology.
 The veteran physician is a former president of the Association of Physician Bangladesh.
-He was accorded with Gold Medal from Bangladesh Academy of Science for his contribution in medical science in 1997.
+He was accorded a gold medal from the Bangladesh Academy of Science for his contribution in medical science in 1997.